 edited by the teachers, to the individual design projects, models, collages, books, video, wallpapers, prepared by the students.
 Through the various final products it should be visible how the research led to the narrative, and how this in its turn is translated in the design.
 A selection of the students' works will be part of the exhibitions periodically organised and curated by the Chair.

-Complex Projects is investigating the future challenges of Amsterdam 2050.
-In AMS Mid-City Studio, the focus is on the growth of inhabitants and tourists, the extra demand for new housing and infrastructure.
-Students are defining the brief of new urban and architectural design interventions, analysing and re-designing selected urban areas situated in the ring zones.
-AMS Mid-City is also interconnected with City of Innovations Seminar into a singular graduation assignment.
-The Seminar focuses on Mobility, Health and Energy.
+Complex Projects has investigated the future challenges of Amsterdam 2050.
+In AMS Mid-City Studio, the focus has been on the growth of inhabitants and tourists, the extra demand for new housing and infrastructure.
+AMS Mid-City is interconnected with City of Innovations Seminar into a singular graduation assignment.
+The Seminar focused on Mobility, Health and Energy.
 This research-by-design studio is developed in collaboration with AMS (Amsterdam Institute for Advanced Metropolitan Solutions).